IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 	- dramatic tension?
 - show a monster they kill becoming undead - ambient arcane turmoil
 ## Day 1
-Arrival in the Isle
+#### Arrival in the Isle
-- establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
+- Scene setting
+	- High white vanishing fog of the fray.
+It clears, and you get a glimpse of a reflection - sunlight on black glass, refracted blue and violet in the morning light.
+Five pillars rise from the ocean, wreathed by white mist at their base.
+Small black dots of birds spiralling around the tips.
+	- A triangular, nearly translucent white shape soars down close - the skull of a bird set at its tip.
+	- The top of each pillar is crowned with lush greenery, vines and trees.
+Set amidst them like jewels are multicolored houses.
+Birds of every sort (gulls, parrots) wheel and deal in the air, raucous squawking.
+	- Draw closer - you see the famed saltwood trees, which look nothing much like trees.
+White fingers claw their way up the base of each pillar, stark contrast with the black translucence.
+Built amongst the vertically growing shoots are docks, their wood coated a darker color with waterproofing.
+Ships large and small pull in gingerly between the gnarled, bone-white roots of the trees.
+All of the ship have the characteristic white hulls of saltwood hewn, deepwater bound vessels.
+	- People at work in the docks, unloading cargo holds to these elevators that travel on rails up the length of the columns.
+- Location: La Sul.
+Bargewrights, ships, Giltstern.
 - Avizallans blocking Felichian missionaries from entering - maybe Kingfisher lets them come in?
 - introduce a few major players of the council
+- Owl greets them, takes them to the saltwood docks?
+- establish Gyrfalcon's animosity, tensions between saltwood workers + KA mercenaries
+- spontaneous zombie attack, guardians swoop in
+- opportunity to go to Kareem's, Bargewrights, explore city. show the kite fights.
-Riot and Murder
+#### Riot and Murder
+- PCs may or may not be at the saltwood docks - either way Gyrfalcon is on the other side
-- Riot at the saltwood docks - saltwood workers against Gandras Dol's not increasing wages, Giltstern intervened with automata, a number of saltwood growers killed
+- Riot at the saltwood docks - saltwood workers against Gandras Dol's not increasing wages, Giltstern (seemingly) intervened with automata, a number of saltwood growers killed
 	- giltstern was docked at La Sul, unclear how automata got there (was it actually Kingfisher's automata?)
 - Gyrfalcon gets killed in the chaos
 	- gyrfalcon has electrocution, blunt force, lacerations